aldro61/papers/kingma_ba_2015.md

 # Adam

-* Adam calcules a different learning rate for each optimization variable.
+* Adam calculates a different learning rate for each optimization variable.

 * The individual learning rates are calculated based on the first (mean) and second (variance) moments of the gradient of the objective with repect to each variable.